-Connecting to a Hotspot with a Captive Portal¶
+Connect a GL.iNet router to public hotspots with a Captive Portal¶

 What is a captive portal?¶